 Jennifer van Alstyne is a Peruvian-American poet and communications strategist.
-As owner of The Academic Designer LLC, Jennifer empowers professors, researchers, and organizations to share what they do with the world.
-Especially in online spaces like websites and social media.
+As owner of The Academic Designer LLC, Jennifer works with professors, researchers, and organizations to share their work with the world.
+She helps people use online spaces like websites and social media effectively.

-Jennifer got her MFA in Writing from Naropa University in Writing and Poetics where she was the Jack Kerouac Fellow.
-She has an MA in English Literature and Culture from University of Louisiana at Lafayette in Literature and Cultural Studies where she was a finalist for the Outstanding Master’s Award.
-She received her BA in English and Creative Writing from Monmouth University.
+Jennifer got her Master of Fine Arts (MFA) in Writing from Naropa University in Writing and Poetics where she was the Jack Kerouac Fellow.
+She has an Master of Arts (MA) in English Literature and Culture from University of Louisiana at Lafayette where she was a finalist for the Outstanding Masters Award.
+She received her Bachelor of Arts (BA) in English and Creative Writing from Monmouth University.

 - Check out The Academic Designer LLC